krzysk1/c170b/README.md

 The Cessna 170 is a light, single-engined, general aviation aircraft produced by the Cessna Aircraft Company between 1948 and 1956.
 (From Wikipedia, the free encyclopedia)

-This is free add-on for Aerofly FS4 developed by Krzysztof Kaniewski, 3D model by Adrian Fernandez Gomez (Alcalá Simulación, www.alcala-sim.com).
+This is free add-on for Aerofly FS4 created by Krzysztof Kaniewski with the Aerofly FS4 SDK.
+3D model by Adrian Fernandez Gomez (Alcalá Simulación, www.alcala-sim.com).

  Some features may not work as intended and this aircraft could crash your Aerofly FS4.
  Use it at your own risk!

-Installation
+# Installation

-1. Unzip file and move the folder "c170b" to C:\Users\~\Documents\Aerofly FS4\aircraft.
+1. Unzip file and move the folder "c170b" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.

-Tips:
+# Uninstall

+1. Delete the folder "c170b".

+# Tips

 GliderEngine button - turn on/off engines, open/close doors.

 Change simulation level to turn on/off GPS and wheel fairings.

+# Resources

 Aircraft Technical Data & Specifications: http://www.airliners.net/aircraft-data/cessna-170/139